 Have you ever wondered how to create a perfect flat-lay photo?
 Flat-lays are all the rage these days, with an Instagram feed full of them and Pinterest boards devoted to them.
 They’re so popular because they look good, but can be more difficult than they seem at first glance.
-In this article, we’ll go over what makes for a perfect flat-lay photo, as well as some basic guidelines and tips for when you want to try one out yourself!
+In this article, we’ll go over what makes for a perfect flat-lay photo, as well as some basic guidelines and tips for when you want to try one out yourself without having to hire creatives.
+Who knows, once you get started on making adjustments, you might discover your passion and realize you want to become a professional photographer.

 Simple steps for creating a great flat-lay photo